Mpumelel/se-assignment-2-introduction-to-software-engineering-Mpumelel/README.md

 The agile model in SDLC was mainly designed to adapt to changing requests quickly.
 The main goal of the Agile model is to facilitate quick project completion.
 The agile model refers to a group of development processes.
 These processes have some similar characteristics but also possess certain subtle differences among themselves.

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
-Requirements Engineering:Key Differences Between Agile and Waterfall Agile method emphasis on adaptability and flexibility.
+Requirements Engineering:-Key Differences Between Agile and Waterfall Agile method emphasis on adaptability and flexibility.
 As against, in the waterfall technique, the control over cost and scheduling is more prior.
 Agile process steps are known as sprints while in the waterfall method the steps are known as the phases.
 Waterfall model does not allow the alteration and modification in the requirement specification.
 Conversely, in agile it is possible to add more requirements in the next sprint.